scarrazza/compressor/README.md

 A compression tool for Monte Carlo PDF sets.

+If you use this code in a scientific publication, please cite http://arxiv.org/abs/1504.06469

 ## Download

 Download the latest [release](https://github.com/scarrazza/compressor/releases) or clone the master development repository by running the following command: